About the Population Mental Health and Integrated Care Fellowship

-The Integrated Care Fellowship offered at the UW Department of Psychiatry and Behavioral Sciences is a unique opportunity to learn how to provide integrated care through delivery of consultation to non-mental health settings (such as primary care), provision of telepsychiatry, and leadership to improve systems of care.
+The Population Mental Health and Integrated Care Fellowship offered at the UW Department of Psychiatry and Behavioral Sciences is a unique opportunity to learn how to provide integrated care through delivery of consultation to non-mental health settings (such as primary care), provision of telepsychiatry, and leadership to improve systems of care.

 The fellowship offers up to five positions per year.
 The one-year fellowship includes a combination of clinical experiences, training in integrated care implementation, and integrated care scholarship.

 Watch this 3-minute video to see what previous fellows have to say about their experiences:

 Patient-centered, high-quality mental health care requires providers to focus on population health.
 Our fellowship prepares fellows for population-based health care by providing information on health care systems, defining roles within these systems, and developing skills that contribute to better mental health outcomes.

 Participants in this program will develop the skills needed to provide effective mental healthcare to a variety of populations, such as:

 - Leadership Skills

 Trainees can customize their experience and focus on specific clinical conditions or populations (such as Pediatrics or Perinatal).

 Training activities will include: